AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 #### Alternatives Considered

-- **In-place mutation:** Rejected because `Expense` uses final fields for immutability; creating new objects ensures data safety
+- **In-place mutation:** Rejected because `Expense` class uses `final` fields to preserve immutability and data safety.
-- **Delete and re-add workflow:** Rejected because it's cumbersome for users and doesn't preserve marked status or list position
-- **Separate commands for each field:** Considered having `editAmount`, `editDesc`, `editCat` commands, but rejected to keep command set concise
-- **Automatic budget recalculation for all edits:** Only recalculates when marked expense amount changes, avoiding unnecessary updates
+  Creating a new `Expense` object ensures that once created, an instance cannot be corrupted by later edits.

 <br>